 So, you’re the proud owner of an e-commerce business that has seen increasing revenue, and now you’re looking to sell.
 You have probably put in countless hours of hard work and equity to build a profitable site and now your objective is to get the maximum return on your investment.
 Well, if you’re looking to best prepare your e-commerce website for the sale, then you’ve come to the right place.
 In this guest post from brokerage expert, Thomas Smale of FE International, we will explore the options that you have when looking to sell, and how to maximise the overall sale price of your business.

 As someone who owns an app (Gleam.io) that helps businesses grow I am constantly amazed by some of the contests customers are running to engage their audiences.
 Contests are one of the most diverse forms and engaging forms of marketing that exist, no two are the same and there's so much you can do to make the experience unique for entrants.

 The world of dropshipping is often considered the easiest way to sell products online.
-The biggest difference between drop shipping and the standard retail model is that the selling merchant doesn't stock our own inventory.
+The biggest difference between drop shipping and the standard retail model is that in drop shipping, the selling merchant doesn't stock his own inventory.
 Instead, the merchant purchases inventory as needed from a third party – usually dropshipping wholesalers or manufacturers – to fulfil orders.
-Let's

 Let's say you've been running an ecommerce business that sells electronics, such as headphones, speakers and other audio equipment.
 You started your online business with five or ten products, but now you're starting to see your sales plateau, and you're beginning to think about how you can expand your product lines.